Helen Frankenthaler: Style and technique

 Active as a painter for nearly six decades, Frankenthaler passed through many phases and stylistic shifts.
 Initially associated with abstract expressionism because of her focus on forms latent in nature, Frankenthaler is identified with the use of fluid shapes, abstract masses, and lyrical gestures.
 She made use of large formats on which she painted, generally, simplified abstract compositions.
-Her style is notable in its emphasis on spontaneity, as Frankenthaler herself stated, "A really good picture looks as if it's happened at once."
+Her style is notable in its emphasis on spontaneity; as Frankenthaler herself stated, "A really good picture looks as if it's happened at once."

 Frankenthaler often painted onto unprimed canvas with oil paints that she heavily diluted with turpentine, a technique that she named "soak stain".
 This allowed for the colors to soak directly into the canvas, creating a liquefied, translucent effect that strongly resembled watercolor.
 Soak stain was also said to be the ultimate fusing of image and canvas, drawing attention to the flatness of the painting itself.
 The major disadvantage of this method, however, is that the oil in the paints will eventually cause the canvas to discolor and rot away.
+She soon changed to using acrylic paints that gave greater movement on the canvas, but not the halo effects from separating oil.
 The technique was adopted by other artists, notably Morris Louis (1912–1962) and Kenneth Noland (1924–2010), and launched the second generation of the color field school of painting.
 Frankenthaler often worked by laying her canvas out on the floor, a technique inspired by Jackson Pollock.

 Frankenthaler preferred to paint in privacy.
 If assistants were present, she preferred them to be inconspicuous when not needed.